Being an optimist 'may protect against heart problems'

 This revealed that factors such as optimism, life satisfaction, and happiness appeared to be associated with a reduced risk of heart and circulatory diseases, regardless of a person's age, socio-economic status, smoking status or body weight.

-Disease risk was 50% lower among the most optimistic individuals.'Not proof'
+Disease risk was 50% lower among the most optimistic individuals.

 Dr Julia Boehm and colleagues stress that their work only suggests a link and is not proof that well-being buffers against heart disease.